EpsilonSolutions/netscaler-command-reference/docs/vpn/vpn-parameter/vpn-parameter.md

 Route the DNS requests to the local DNS server configured on the user device, or NetScaler Gateway (remote), or both.
 Possible values: LOCAL, REMOTE, BOTH

+<b>icaUserAccounting</b>
+The name of the radiusPolicy to use for RADIUS user accounting info on the session.

 <b>sessTimeout</b>
 Number of minutes after which the session times out.
 Default value: 30